eddyerburgh/notes/docs/operating-systems/linux/process-scheduling.md

 The recommended way to add an event to a wait queue is to:

-1. Create a wait queue with the `DEFINE_WAIT` macro
+1. Create a wait queue with the `DEFINE_WAIT` macro.
-2. Add a process to wait queue using `add_wait_queue()`
+2. Add a process to wait queue using `add_wait_queue()`.
-3. Call `prepare_to_wait()` to change process state to `TASK_INTERRUPTIBLE` or `TASK_UNINTERRUPTABLE`
+3. Call `prepare_to_wait()` to change process state to `TASK_INTERRUPTIBLE` or `TASK_UNINTERRUPTABLE`.
-4. Handle signals if the task is interruptible
+4. Handle signals if the task is interruptible.
 5. Check that the wait condition is true in a loop when the task awakens.
-Exit the loop if true
+Exit the loop if true.
-6. When condition is true set process to `TASK_RUNNING`
+6. When condition is true set process to `TASK_RUNNING`.

 {% cite lkd -l 60 %}